-- Southborough CE Primary School is committed to ensure they develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance.
+- Quest School is committed to ensure that they develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Board of Trustees and Board of Management are responsible for ensuring that the school follows safe recruitment processes outlined within guidance.

-Southborough CE Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance.
+Quest School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance.

-The Governing Body will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training.

-- We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.
+- The Board of Management will ensure that there is at least one of the persons who conducts an interview has completed safer recruitment training. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings.